Breaking: Zenernet has shut its doors, here is the latest.

 At the end of your consultation, you should have a clearer idea of the likely cost of a home solar installation.
 You won’t be pushed to sign a contract right away, and your Zenernet consultant will stay in touch if you have follow-up questions.
 At this point, you can gather other quotes and do more research before signing any contracts.

 If you do sign a contract, you’ll be asked for a deposit.
 This is usually around $1,000.
 Zenernet will then match you with a local installer.
-You may need an on-site assessment to ensure the design is a good fit, after which your estimate may change slightly.
+You may need an on-site assessment to ensure the design is a good fit, after which your estimate may change slightly (we highly recommend getting a site assessment to avoid future delays and mistakes).
 Once everyone is happy with the design, Zenernet or the local installer will begin the process of submitting plans and permit applications to your local planning office.

 After you have permits in hand, the installers can work their magic and get those panels up on your roof.
 Once the installation is complete, your local permitting office will perform a site inspection, as might your utility.
 You’ll need ‘permission to operate’ from your utility before you can switch on your solar energy system.
 Zenernet will then follow up to ensure you’re happy with the installation and that everything is working as it should.